AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

 >>> exit()
 ```

-Now you are ready to run the examples
+Now you are ready to run the examples.

 ### Running examples